tagtag

 Who Is Eligible for Compensation Under FELA?

-Any employee of an interstate commerce railroad company is eligible to pursue compensation under FELA.
+Any interstate commerce railroad company employee is eligible to pursue compensation under FELA.
 Here in New York, this may be an employee of the Long Island Railroad or Metro North.
 Or it may be an employee of Amtrak, CSX, Union Pacific, Path NJ, and more.
 Because of the inherent dangers of working in the yard or on the train, many employees belong to unions that are also helping to advance workplace safety.
 Some of the most common railroad trades include:

 Supervisors

 A supervisor supervises and coordinates the activities of workers in the rail yard and on the trains.
 A supervisor’s role may be specific.
-For example, a track supervisor oversees track construction, maintenance, and inspections.
-The Independent Railroad Supervisors Association formed twenty-two years ago with the legal assistance of Hach & Rose, LLP attorney Mark G. Sokoloff, as the first Designated Counsel.
+For example, a track supervisor oversees construction, maintenance, and inspections.
+The Independent Railroad Supervisors Association was formed twenty-two years ago with the legal assistance of Hach & Rose, LLP attorney Mark G. Sokoloff as the first Designated Counsel.
 Mr. Sokoloff currently represents Supervisors on the LIRR, Metro-North, Path, and CSX Railroads.

 Machinists

-A machinist works in the shop or in the yards, fixing just about anything that is broken on the train, such a wheel that needs retrofitting or tending the mechanical control systems.
-Mr. Sokoloff is currently a Designated Counsel for District 19 of the International Association of Machinists and Aerospace Workers.
+A machinist works in the shop or in the yards, fixing just about anything broken on the train, such as a wheel that needs retrofitting or tending the mechanical control systems.
+Mr. Sokoloff is a Designated Counsel for District 19 of the International Association of Machinists and Aerospace Workers.
 Mr. Sokoloff currently represents Machinists in FELA and Labor Matters on the LIRR, Metro-North, Path, and CSX Railroads.

 Conductors / Yardmasters